hharnisc/hharnisc.github.io/_posts/2016-12-01-building-the-buffer-links-service.md

 <img src="/images/posts/link-service/replica-demo-two.png" width="60%">

 Keeping the replicas the same and increasing the number nodes would have been the better solution in our case.
 However the Elasticsearch cluster was already large enough to be more expensive than our Mongo database.
+It became clear at this point that changing replicas and nodes would not be enough to carry us confidently into the future.

-Again, we decided to iterate.
+So again, we decided to iterate.

 ### Iteration 3: Redis + S3